 An optional user-defined function

-as a first argument
+that takes x as a first argument

 and returns a vector of values.